 So you want to start using version control software, and in particular you’re interested in Git.
 Great!
 There’s a bit of a learning curve, but it’s well worth it.
 I’ve collected the following suggestions and resources to walk you through the process somewhat.
 This guidance is oriented toward using Git from the command line, not a GUI.
-If you need to brush up on your command line skills, check out a tutorial from Unix and the Command Line.
+It’s best to be comfortable with the command line Git utility, because that will translate to work anywhere, while any specific GUI program will not be available everywhere you might use Git.

 Step 1: Understand what version control software is for